Live-streaming to Autodesk Maya

 If needed you can map the weights of the blendshapes yourself.
 Select the blendshape node and go down and open "Extra Attributes".
 In the "Rokoko Face Mapping" panel you can map the name of the blendshapes yourself.

-Streaming Virtual Production data
+Streaming Virtual Production data (Rokoko Studio Legacy only)

-• After starting the receiver, select the object in Autodesk Maya that you want to associate with the Prop Studio Object in Rokoko Studio Live panel.
-Right-Click the Prop Studio Object and select "Map to selected objects".
+- After starting the receiver, select the object in Autodesk Maya that you want to associate with the Prop Studio Object in Rokoko Studio Live panel.
+Right-click the Prop Studio Object and select "Map to selected objects".

-• To stop the object from being associated with the Prop Studio Object.
+- To stop the object from being associated with the Prop Studio Object.
 Right-click the Prop Studio Object and select "Unmap selected objects" or if you want to unmap all, select "Unmap all" instead.

-NOTE: Same valid for tracker objects
+NOTE: The same is valid for tracker objects

-HINT: The transformation is applied to all 6 channels (translate, rotate and scale).
+HINT: The transformation is applied to all 6 channels (translate, rotate, and scale).
 Therefore you might want to create a parent group which have the mapped data.
 Then you can still edit the object when the parent is mapped.

 Recording your motion data in Maya